 Add Mindful Moments

-Adding mindful moments during your day will help keep you on track and productive, according to VEBA Resource Center’s Yoga Therapist, Christina Resasco.
+Adding mindful moments during your day will help keep you on track and productive, according to VEBA Resource Center’s Yoga, Sound and Meditation Therapist, Christina Resasco.
 Mindfulness is all about being aware in the present moment without judgement.
 Allowing yourself five minutes of mindfulness before a big meeting or when your mind is racing, you are more likely to feel centered, more relaxed and aware.

 Try It: Sit in a comfortable seated position with your feet touching the Earth or ground.
 Close your eyes and bring awareness to your breath.
 Take a long, slow, deep breath in, followed by a longer, slower, complete breath out.
 Allow your breath and body to be anchors to the present moment.
 Every time your mind wonders, bring it back to your breath, bring it back to your body.
 Repeat for 1-5 minutes and incorporate into your daily routine.

 Exercise for Endorphins

 If you are feeling stressed and your brain needs a rest, take some time to get a little exercise.
 Can’t leave the classroom or your home office?
 No problem!
 Incorporate a little yoga into your day to release those “feel good” chemicals called endorphins to help you clear the brain fog and minimize your stress.